 “In most cases a $25 million dollar bail is the equivalent of no bail, which is constitutionally impermissible except in certain murder cases involving special circumstances.”Mark Coleman, Fresno Criminal Defense Attorney

 Judges have a huge amount of discretion when it comes to setting bail because of the purpose of bail amounts.
-“The purpose of bail is to assure the defendants appearance at trial and to protect the community,” says Mark Coleman, a criminal lawyer at the Law Offices of Nuttall & Coleman.
+“The purpose of bail is to assure the defendants appearance at trial and to protect the community,” says Mark Coleman, a criminal lawyer at the Law Offices of Law Office of Roger Nuttall.

 “The court will follow the bail schedule unless there are factors that persuade the court that bail is to high or to low,” Coleman says.